h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_1_Quiz.md

 5. Design a comprehensive feature engineering pipeline

 For a detailed explanation of this question, see [Question 25: Feature Engineering Integration](L8_1_25_explanation.md).

+## Question 26

+### Problem Statement
+Feature redundancy occurs when multiple features provide similar information, leading to multicollinearity.

+#### Task
+1. What is feature redundancy and why is it problematic?
+2. How do you detect multicollinearity between features?
+3. What's the difference between redundancy and irrelevance?
+4. If two features have correlation 0.95, what should you do?
+5. How does redundancy affect model interpretability?

+For a detailed explanation of this question, see [Question 26: Feature Redundancy and Multicollinearity](L8_1_26_explanation.md).

+## Question 27

+### Problem Statement
+Statistical significance testing helps determine if feature selection results are reliable.

+#### Task
+1. What is statistical significance in feature selection?
+2. How do you test if a selected feature is truly important?
+3. What's the role of p-values in feature selection?
+4. If a feature improves accuracy by 0.5%, how do you know it's significant?
+5. Compare different significance testing approaches

+For a detailed explanation of this question, see [Question 27: Statistical Significance in Feature Selection](L8_1_27_explanation.md).

+## Question 28

+### Problem Statement
+Different data types require different feature selection strategies.

+#### Task
+1. How does feature selection differ for text data vs numerical data?
+2. What special considerations exist for image data?
+3. How do you handle time series features in selection?
+4. If you have mixed data types, what selection approach would you use?
+5. Compare selection strategies across different data modalities

+For a detailed explanation of this question, see [Question 28: Feature Selection for Different Data Types](L8_1_28_explanation.md).

+## Question 29

+### Problem Statement
+Ensemble feature selection methods combine multiple selection approaches for better results.

+#### Task
+1. What is ensemble feature selection and how does it work?
+2. What are the advantages of combining multiple selection methods?
+3. How do you aggregate results from different selection approaches?
+4. If three methods select different feature sets, how do you decide?
+5. Compare ensemble vs single method selection

+For a detailed explanation of this question, see [Question 29: Ensemble Feature Selection Methods](L8_1_29_explanation.md).

+## Question 30

+### Problem Statement
+Feature selection in deep learning presents unique challenges and opportunities.

+#### Task
+1. How does feature selection differ in deep learning vs traditional ML?
+2. What role do hidden layers play in feature selection?
+3. How can you interpret feature importance in neural networks?
+4. If you have a pre-trained model, how do you select input features?
+5. Compare feature selection approaches for different neural architectures

+For a detailed explanation of this question, see [Question 30: Feature Selection in Deep Learning](L8_1_30_explanation.md).

+## Question 31

+### Problem Statement
+Ethical considerations are important when selecting features that may introduce bias.

+#### Task
+1. How can feature selection introduce or reduce bias?
+2. What features might be ethically problematic to include?
+3. How do you ensure fairness in feature selection?
+4. If a feature correlates with protected attributes, what should you do?
+5. Compare ethical vs performance considerations in selection

+For a detailed explanation of this question, see [Question 31: Ethical Considerations in Feature Selection](L8_1_31_explanation.md).

+## Question 32

+### Problem Statement
+Feature selection for imbalanced datasets requires special attention to maintain minority class representation.

+#### Task
+1. How does class imbalance affect feature selection?
+2. What selection strategies work best for imbalanced data?
+3. How do you ensure selected features represent all classes?
+4. If 90% of samples are negative, how do you select features fairly?
+5. Compare selection approaches for balanced vs imbalanced datasets

+For a detailed explanation of this question, see [Question 32: Feature Selection for Imbalanced Datasets](L8_1_32_explanation.md).

+## Question 33

+### Problem Statement
+Online/streaming feature selection handles data that arrives continuously over time.

+#### Task
+1. What is online feature selection and when is it needed?
+2. How does online selection differ from batch selection?
+3. What challenges arise when features change over time?
+4. If new features appear in the data stream, how do you adapt?
+5. Compare online vs offline feature selection approaches

+For a detailed explanation of this question, see [Question 33: Online and Streaming Feature Selection](L8_1_33_explanation.md).

+## Question 34

+### Problem Statement
+Feature selection validation strategies ensure selected features generalize well to new data.

+#### Task
+1. Why is validation important in feature selection?
+2. How do you avoid overfitting during feature selection?
+3. What validation strategies work best for feature selection?
+4. If selection improves training performance but hurts validation, what's happening?
+5. Compare different validation approaches for feature selection

+For a detailed explanation of this question, see [Question 34: Feature Selection Validation Strategies](L8_1_34_explanation.md).

+## Question 35

+### Problem Statement
+Feature selection strategies vary depending on the machine learning task type.

+#### Task
+1. How does feature selection differ for classification vs regression?
+2. What special considerations exist for clustering tasks?
+3. How do you select features for unsupervised learning?
+4. If you're doing multi-label classification, how does selection change?
+5. Compare feature selection across different ML task types

+For a detailed explanation of this question, see [Question 35: Feature Selection for Different ML Tasks](L8_1_35_explanation.md).

+## Question 36

+### Problem Statement
+You're playing a game where you must select features to maximize model performance.

+**Rules:**
+- You have 100 total features
+- Only 15 are truly useful
+- Each useful feature gives +10 points
+- Each useless feature gives -2 points
+- You must select exactly 20 features

+#### Task
+1. What's your best possible score?
+2. What's your worst possible score?
+3. If you randomly select 20 features, what's your expected score?
+4. What strategy would you use to maximize your score?

+**Hint:** For question 3, use the probability of selecting useful features: P(useful) = 15/100 = 0.15

+For a detailed explanation of this question, see [Question 36: Feature Selection Strategy Game](L8_1_36_explanation.md).

+## Question 37

+### Problem Statement
+You're evaluating feature quality for a spam detection system.

+**Features:**
+- Word count in email
+- Number of exclamation marks
+- Sender's email domain
+- Time of day sent
+- Random number generator output

+#### Task
+1. Rank these features from most to least useful
+2. Which feature is completely useless and why?
+3. Which feature might be misleading and why?
+4. If you can only use 2 features, which would you choose?

+For a detailed explanation of this question, see [Question 37: Feature Quality Assessment](L8_1_37_explanation.md).

+## Question 38

+### Problem Statement
+You need to decide whether to use feature selection for your project.

+**Considerations:**
+- Dataset: 500 samples, 30 features
+- Goal: Interpretable model for business users
+- Time constraint: 2 weeks total
+- Performance requirement: 80% accuracy minimum

+#### Task
+1. Should you use feature selection?
+Yes/No and why?
+2. What type of selection would you choose?
+3. How many features would you aim to keep?
+4. What's your biggest risk in this decision?

+For a detailed explanation of this question, see [Question 38: Feature Selection Decision Tree](L8_1_38_explanation.md).